Félix Gómez

 Félix Gómez (born 1977) is a Spanish actor.
 He earned early success in Spain in the early 2000s for his performance in the television series Al salir de clase.
 He is also known for his performances in Amar en tiempos revueltos, 14 de abril.
 La República and High Seas.

 Biography

-Born in Carmona, province of Seville, in 1977, Gómez had his television debut in the Andalusian regional series Plaza alta, whereas his debut in a feature film came with a minor performance in the 2000 comedy film Besos para todos.
+Born in Carmona, province of Seville, in 1977, Gómez had his television debut in the Andalusian regional series Plaza alta, whereas he landed his debut in a feature film with a minor performance in the 2000 comedy film Kisses for Everyone.
 He earned success and public recognition in his early career for his performance as Jero Ruiz in the television series Al salir de clase, a role played by Gómez from 2000 to 2002 for close to 500 episodes.
 He later had a main cast role in the miniseries Padre coraje.